Block Mott insulating state induced by next-nearest neighbor hopping in the S = 3/2 zigzag chain BaCoTe2O7: APPENDIX

 \section{APPENDIX}

 As shown in Fig.~\ref{wannier_fit}, the Wannier band structure can be fit well with the DFT bands of BaCoTe$_2$O$_7$.
 Based on the Wannier fitting results, we deduced the hopping parameters and on-site crystal fields.
-Because the $d_{xz}$ and $d_{x^2-y^2}$ orbitals are fully occupied, thus they are inactive.
-Consequently, this system is effectively a three-orbital ($d_{3z^2-r^2}$, $d_{yz}$, and $d_{xy}$) compound.
+Here, the two largest hopping elements that we obtained are: $\sim 0.124$ eV between $d_{xy}$ orbitals for the NNN sites and $\sim 0.079$ eV between $d_{3z^2-r^2}$ orbitals for the NN sites, while other hopping elements are much smaller.
+Those two states ($d_{xy}$ and $d_{3z^2-r^2}$) are the key orbitals to understand this system.
+Due to similar crystal-splitting energies for $d_{yz}$ ($\sim -0.397$ eV), $d_{xz}$ ($\sim -0.527$ eV), and $d_{x^2-y^2}$ ($\sim -0.535$ eV), it is possible for the reordering of those orbitals in some $U$ and $J_{\rm H}$ regions.
+However, no matter which orbital is chosen ($d_{yz}$, $d_{xz}$ and $d_{x^2-y^2}$), it will not alter the calculational results, because of the nature of the hopping matrix.
+Note in our DMRG calculations, we considered a three-orbital with the basis ($d_{3z^2-r^2}$, $d_{yz}$, and $d_{xy}$) orbitals.